quicwg/multipath/draft-ietf-quic-multipath.md

 which causes inflation of the number of acknowledgement ranges and of the the size of ACK frames.
 This proposal specifies algorithms for controlling the size of acknowledgement packets.
-Senders that accept to use multiple paths when sending to a node using NULL length CID will have to use special logic to minimize the impact of multipath delivery on loss detection and congestion control.
+Senders that accept to use multiple paths when sending to a node using zero-length CID will have to use special logic to minimize the impact of multipath delivery on loss detection and congestion control.
 If the receiver reports ECN counters, they will contain the sum of markings received on all